moorepants/dissertation/_sources/physicalparameters.txt

 geometry.
 Two apparent deficiencies are the fact that too much detail is taken for body parts that have less inertia (i.e. the hands/feet) and at large configuration angles for some joints, the inertia is poorly modeled (e.g. the butt disappears when the human in a seated position).
-Refer to [Yeadon1990]_ for a complete description of the model.
+The model also does not have full freedom at each joint.
+Refer to [Yeadon1990a]_ for a complete description of the model.

 Once the inertia of each segment in the Yeadon model is computed, the joint angles must be set.
 We set the somersault angle to match the forward lean angle